xARPES/xARPES/README.md

 After installation of xARPES, the `examples/` folder can be downloaded to the current directory:

     python -c "import xarpes; xarpes.download_examples()"

+This attempts to download the examples from the version corresponding encountered in `__init__.py`.
+If no corresponding tagged version can be downloaded, the code attempts to download the latest examples instead.

 # Execution